Last updated: 08-11-2024 by Grant Lord

 The Internet is a fantastic source of information.
 Answers are quickly provided to questions asked in one of the many search engines.
 Sometimes this information isn't quite as accurate as it could be.

 Unfortunately the Web makes anybody with a website an expert.
-Bad advice can go viral, spreading from site to site until it is taken as fact.
+Bad advice can go viral, spreading from site to site until it is taken as fact, especially now with the popularity of AI (artificial intelligence) growing.

 But how can you tell fact from fiction?
 Easy, by making this site your first stop for information about Goldfish.

-We only give advice that is based on many years of personal experience.
+We only give advice that is based on many years of personal experience, and if you can't find what you are looking for, just ask.

 My definition of an expert is someone who has made mistakes and learnt from them.
 I’ve made a lot of mistakes.
 You can learn from the mistakes I made when first starting out keeping Goldfish.